Description

 DownVol:

-• Looking at the downside volatility of 13.6% in the last 5 years of Invesco S&P 500 Low Volatility ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (14.9%)
+• The downside deviation over 5 years of Invesco S&P 500 Low Volatility ETF is 13.6%, which is smaller, thus better compared to the benchmark SPY (14.9%) in the same period.

 Sharpe: